baharev/sdopt-tearing/docs/index.rst

 Sparse matrices ordered to spiked form
 ======================================

-The picture below shows a sparse matrix ordered to the so-called spiked form.
-The matrix is of size 76x76; this can be reduced to a 5x5 matrix, where 5 is determined by the number of spike columns, that is, columns with red entries.
-The blue lines correspond to the equipment boundaries in the technical system; the entries above the diagonal are red; the gray squares are "forbidden" variables (no explicit elimination possible).
+Roughly speaking, **tearing algorithms rearrange the rows and the columns of a sparse matrix in such a way that the result is "close" to a lower triangular matrix.** The picture below shows a sparse matrix ordered to the so-called spiked form.
+The matrix is of size 76x76; this can be reduced to a 5x5 matrix, where 5 equals the number of spike columns, that is, columns with red entries.
+The blue lines correspond to the equipment boundaries in the technical system; the tear variables are above the diagonal, and are painted red; the gray squares are "forbidden" variables (no explicit elimination possible).
 The elimination happens along the diagonal.